phoenixframework/phoenix/guides/endpoint.md

 ### HSTS

 HSTS or "strict-transport-security" is a mechanism that allows a website to declare itself as only accessible via a secure connection (HTTPS).
 It was introduced to prevent man-in-the-middle attacks that strip SSL/TLS.
-It causes web browers to redirect from HTTP to HTTPS and refuse to connect unless the connection uses SSL/TLS.
+It causes web browsers to redirect from HTTP to HTTPS and refuse to connect unless the connection uses SSL/TLS.

 With `force_ssl: :hsts` set the `Strict-Transport-Security` header is set with a max age that defines the length of time the policy is valid for.
 Modern web browsers will respond to this by redirecting from HTTP to HTTPS for the standard case but it does have other consequenses.
 [RFC6797](https://tools.ietf.org/html/rfc6797) which defines HSTS also specifies **that the browser should keep track of the policy of a host and apply it until it expires.** It also specifies that **traffic on any port other than 80 is assumed to be encrypted** as per the policy.